nptnl/babys-first-neural-network/readme.md

 I need to read the file, or at least one image of it at a time.
 On first attempt, C gave me some wrong numbers.
 Fortunately, it was my time to become a man and learn about [endianness](https://en.wikipedia.org/wiki/Endianness).
-So the standard file-reading `fread()` is trying to read in little-Endian, but I need to read in big-Endian.
+So the standard file-reading `fread()` is trying to read in little-Endian, where the first bit you read is the "1's place", followed by the "2's place" and so on; I need to read in big-Endian, where the first bit is the biggest portion, just like when humans read numbers.
-This is fixed with the following bit shifts:
+This is fixed by running following bit shifts on each byte:

 ```c
 x = (x>>24) | ((x<<8) & 0x00FF0000) | ((x>>8) & 0x0000FF00) | (x<<24);
 ```

+### Day 2:

+Today I'm learning how to do math with `unsigned char` types just like the founding fathers intended.
+Basically, I was reading my training data into a buffer of `int`egers, but that's a problem because an `int` is four bytes long and each pixel of training data is only one byte.
+Also remember those bitshifts for changing the endianness?
+I shot myself in the foot there—it's not the same for `unsigned char` numbers.
+And it's working without them, so I guess C reads in big-Endian when it's reading into `unsigned char`.
+The good news is, I can now read a full image (784 bytes) onto my buffer.
+This is the "retina", the first layer of neurons!